makrai/notes/karthikeyan20-cross-ling-ability-of-mBERT-iclr.md

 # 4 DISCUSSION AND FUTURE WORK 9

 * finding is that
-  * word-piece overlap and multihead attention are both not significant, whereas
+  * neither word-piece overlap nore multihead attention are significant
   * structural similarity and the depth of B-BERT are crucial for its cross-ling
 * B-BERT and M-BERT
   * in order to better control interference among languages, we studied B